apavlovics/minesweeper/README.md

 There is a script that bundles all JavaScript files into one and minifies the code.
 The script uses [Rollup](https://rollupjs.org/) for bundling and [Terser](https://github.com/terser/terser) for minification.
-Both tools must be available as global command line tools for the script to work.
+Both tools must be available as the global command line tools for the script to work.
 To run the script, go to the project root folder and execute:

     scripts/compress.sh